aaronkyle/social-development/terms/disclosure.md

 category: terminology
 tags: disclosure, ADB, IFC, IFC PS1, World Bank
 slug: disclosure
-summary: : the act of disseminating information.
+summary: the act of disseminating information.
 ---

-The term *disclosure* refers to the act of disseminating information.
+The term **disclosure** refers to the act of disseminating information.
 Disclosure may occur through various means, including (but not limited to) dissemination of written/printed materials, audio-visual media, and person-to-person interactions.

 Disclosure of relevant information is required by the policy frameworks of most [development financial institutions]().